 - Cut the Fidget Spinner Cookies and leave the cutter on the cut dough.
 Then use the small cookie cutter to cut the circles.
 When you leave the fidget spinner cookie cutter on the raw dough, the cookie won’t lose its shape when you cut the circles.

 - Use the donut cutter to cut out the circle you’ll use in the center.

 Royal Icing for Dipping the Cookies:

 Dipping cookies isn’t the greatest way to get a nice smooth flat surface on a cookie.
 This part stressed me out a little until I told myself to get over it!
 Move on!
-It’s a cookie and if the top isn’t perfectly smooth and flat who cares.
+It’s a cookie and if the top isn’t perfectly smooth and flat who cares?
 It’s a cookie!
 Once I had a little pep talk with myself it magically became fun.
 Watching how the icing made the different designs and patterns on the cookies was mesmerizing.
 I think we all need to learn to “let go” a little more so we have fun instead of worrying about every little thing.
 (Okay, I’m talking to myself here.
 It’s me.
 It’s not you.
 I promise!)

 Anyway, making the icing on the thinner side helped make the dipping process easy.
-Just think your base color of royal icing and add some food gel color to the top and mix it until you have a nice swirl.
+Just think of your base color of royal icing add some food gel color to the top and mix it until you have a nice swirl.
 You can see how in the video below.